kallaway/100-days-of-code/log.md

 ### Day 000: 2016-12-30

-**Today's Progress**: I went through the FreeCodeCamp(:fire:) jQuery exercises again then started the 'Show the Local Weather' FreeCodeCamp(:fire:)  challenge.
+**Today's Progress**: I went through the freeCodeCamp(:fire:) jQuery exercises again then started the 'Show the Local Weather' freeCodeCamp(:fire:)  challenge.

 So far I have HTML file with a couple of div's and JavaScript file that fetches the [openweathermap](https://openweathermap.org/current#geo) data with ~~hard coded lat and long values~~